sapegin/sapegin.me/src/content/blog/react-testing-5-playwright.md

 });
 ```

-Now, every time we run our app in the development mode or on CI, network requests will be mocked, without any changes to the application code or tests, except these few lines of code in the root module.
+Now, every time we run our app in the development mode or on CI, network requests will be mocked without any changes to the application code or tests, except these few lines of code in the root module.

 ### Creating our first test